JeremyS2002/RedNoise/README.md

 # RedNoise

-see out.mp4 for renders produced
+see out.mp4 for renders produced, (NOTE out.mp4 doesn't play in the browser but will if downloaded)